NMAK19001U Applied Operations Research

 - Censorship form

 Several internal examiners.

 As the ordinary exam, conditional on the approval of the project work.
-If the projects were not approved before the ordinary exam they must be resubmitted at the latest three weeks before the beginning of the re-exam week.
+If the project was not approved before the ordinary exam it must be resubmitted at the latest three weeks before the beginning of the re-exam week.

 Criteria for exam assesment

 The student should convincingly and accurately demonstrate the knowledge, skills and competences described under Intended learning outcome.